lazaret/archeobases/archeobases/branches/1.9.x/build_scripts/README.txt

  - setuptools --> http://peak.telecommunity.com/DevCenter/setuptools
  - a working Bitten master --> http://bitten.edgewall.org/

+Files :
+- boostrap.py is used to create a virtualenv environment with developement packages (bitten, nose, pylint, etc.) and required packages for the Pylons application (babel, pylons, sqlalchemy, etc.).

+- bitten-recipe.xml is the bitten recipe used to build the application with Trac+Bitten.

+- bitten-slave.ini is a basic config file for bitten slaves.

-usage :
+Usage :
+1) Create a build directory and put inside boostrap.py and bitten-slave.ini

+2) Update bitten-slave.ini with you user/password and softwares versions

+3) Prepare a virtualenv environment with boostrap.py
-$ python build.py --no-site-package buildenv
+$ python boostrap.py --no-site-package buildenv

-This script is based on the virtualenv bootscrapt, so his usage is nearly the same.

-The buid.py script do :
-- bootstrap the virtualenv environment
+4) Activate the environment
-- install the necessary prerequistes
+$ source buildenv/bin/activate

-- lauch the bitten slave
+5) Finaly lauch the bitten-slave
+$ bitten-slave --config=bitten-slave.ini --no-loop http://lazaret.unice.fr/opensource/builds

-The bitten slave then :
+The bitten slave use the recipe witch :
 - get the project revision
-- create source and eggs builds
+- build sources and egg packages
-- run the pylint check
 - run the tests

-Notes :
- * You probably have to change the bitten-slave.ini file to adapt it to your needs
+- rune pylint and cheesecake

+Note:
+Is better to do builds project by projects, so is preferable to activate only one recipe in Trac admin.